 Scanning for OWPANs

 A scan procedure is performed by a device to detect any OWPANs that are operating in its vicinity.
-In light communication, a single frequency range in the baseband is utilized for all transmissions.
+In this standard, a single frequency range in the baseband is utilized for all transmissions.
 Hence, scanning for existing OWPANs reduces to the scanning of a single frequency channel.
 However, multiple OWPANs may be coordinated by a master coordinator and share the total available channel time.

-IEEE 802.15.13 devices shall support passive scanning for OWPANs.
-During a passive scan, the device listens for incoming frames but also non-decodable signals whose received power exceeds the threshold of macEdScanThreshold.
+Devices shall support passive scanning for OWPANs.
+During a passive scan, the device listens for incoming frames and non-decodable signals whose received power exceeds the threshold of macEdScanThreshold.
 If a device makes use of multiple optical frontends, it shall listen on all frontends and try to decode receptions for each frontend individually.

 The scan is started upon request by the DME through the MLME-SCAN.request primitive or by the MLME itself.
 A device instructed to scan for OWPANs shall listen for received beacon or RA frames during the scan period.
 During a scan, the MAC sublayer shall discard all other received frames.

-For every successfully decoded beacon or RA frame in the scan period, the device shall add the corresponding OWPAN ID and OWPAN name to the scan result list.
+For every successfully decoded beacon or RA frame in the scan period, the device shall add the corresponding OWPAN ID to the scan result list.
 It shall furthermore add the received electrical SNR and security type as indicated in the frame to the result list.
 The returned list shall not contain duplicate entries.